twse/random-stuff/README.md

 2. Rebase the repository with a large number to display all commits in the log.
 3. Edit the `names.csv` file to change or remove your entry.
 4. **Reword** the message to edit the name, email, citation or all strings or **drop** the message to remove the commit.
-5. Save it, login as `gurumukhi` (current owner) and force push the changes.
+5. Save it, login as `shahbaz17` and force push the changes.
 6. View the Mozilla credits list to change the last updated date and edit/remove your entry.

 **GitHub web interface**